 - Unemployment Rate: 3.8%

 Don’t forget about Columbus when looking for a great place to live and work!
-Columbus’s cost of living is 11% less than the nation at large—and housing costs are 23% lower than the U.S. average—making this Midwest city an affordable locale for young professionals.
-Home to major employers like The Ohio State University and Safelite Solutions, the city of Columbus offers no shortage of excellent job opportunities.
+Columbus’ cost of living is 6% less than the nation at large—and housing costs are 8% lower than the U.S. average—making this Midwest city an affordable locale for young professionals.
+Home to major employers like The Ohio State University, Safelite Solutions, and nationally-known medical centers like The Ohio State University Wexner Medical Center and Nationwide Children’s, the City of Columbus offers no shortage of excellent job opportunities.
 Living in Columbus also gives residents access to plenty of exciting things to do—whether you’re spending time exploring the outdoors at Glen Echo Park or shopping, dining, and browsing galleries at the Short North Arts District.
 Root for Columbus sports teams like the Ohio State Buckeyes (NCAA D-I), Columbus Blue Jackets (NHL), or Columbus Clippers (MiLB) throughout the year.
-Or take advantage of fun Columbus events, like musical performances at the Buckeye Country Superfest, or the variety of LGBTQ+ activities at the Stonewall Columbus Pride festival.
+Or take advantage of fun Columbus events, like musical performances at the Buckeye Country Superfest and the variety of LGBT+ activities at the Stonewall Columbus Pride festival.

 Denver, CO